red, white and green stockings on back on chair with red blanket in background.

 In the market for sippy cups that don’t leak?
 This brand is the only one we’ve found in ten years that is legitimately leak-proof.

 I love magazines because they are affordable and easy to recycle.
-I can pass them on to friends or doctor’s offices when I’m finished with them.
+I can pass them on to friends or doctor’s offices when I’m finished with them, or use them for craft projects like vision boards.

 Especially for kids, magazines are often educational, and some, like National Geographic Kids, can be saved for future kids.